 Don't get bedazzled.
 Pitchmen induce impulse buying by sparking excitement – but a good consulting analyst will spark improved comprehension and better business judgment.
 You can invest in significantly improving your knowledge - or you can pay to join an "electric light parade" to nowhere or worse.

 It is also worth noting that much coin-laundry industry publishing is by or on behalf of people who sell laundry mat equipment.
-Trade magazines are published by those who sell advertising space to those who sell equipment, and “consultants” frequently wear the additional hats of laundry equipment salespeople, business brokers, and insurance brokers. (i.e., Is it not logical that those with an interest in earning commissions from coin-laundry transfers, or equipment or insurance sales, would have a bias towards encouraging buyers to buy - then they might be able to sell them their other stuff)
+Trade magazines are published by those who sell advertising space to those who sell equipment, and “consultants” typically wear the additional hats of laundry equipment salespeople or business brokers (those with an interest in earning brokerage commissions or developing customers for future equipment sales).

-Always find out everything else a "consultant" sells - or has an interest in, before acting upon his or her "free" advice.
+Pretty much every other laundromat "consultant" out there doubles as either a business broker or equipment vendor....so discover everything a "consultant" sells - or has an interest in, before acting upon his or her advice.

 HERE’S WHAT I CAN OFFER YOU:

 If you have read to this point, you are seriously considering buying a business you don’t understand.
 That’s OK – and it’s where I come in, for the key to success is to secure impartial expert advice.
 This is exactly what I offer.
 My loyalty is solely to my client.
 I do not broker coin laundries.
 I do not benefit from the sale of laundry equipment.
-I even forbid advertising on this site (thereby giving up considerable income); and, I do not offer referrals (experience has taught me to avoid responsibility for the performance of third-parties).
+I even forbid advertising on this site (thereby giving up considerable income).
 Moreover, I am BBB accredited.
 (You would do well to note the absence of such accreditation among the self anointed laundromat "experts" on the web.)
-My only source of income is the fees I receive from my clients.
+My sole source of income is the fees I receive from my clients.
 Therefore, my economic survival depends upon my reputation, which in turn depends upon appraisals that are both honest and accurate.

 For a very reasonable fee, I will empower you with information you must have in order to screen-out the many inferior deals (many of which are cleverly disguised as a "pot of gold"), and I will “walk through” the first coin-laundry with you to make sure you understand all of the important issues (there is very much more to a laundromat than meets the eye).
 Moreover, you should improve your coin-laundry knowledge before initial meetings with either sellers or brokers.